carpentries-lab/good-enough-practices/episodes/04-collaboration.md

 - "Facilitate contributions from present and future collaborators."
 - "Learn to treat every project as a collaborative project."
 - "Describe a project in a README file."
-- "Evaluate software licenses for your project."
+- "Explain how licenses are useful for your project."
 keypoints:
 - "Create an overview of your project."
 - "Create a shared “to-do” list."